FamilOrujov/langchain-rag-project/README.md

 **RAG Project v1** is a production-ready Retrieval-Augmented Generation system built for **Innovatech Solutions**, demonstrating how AI can transform enterprise knowledge management.
 The system enables natural language queries over organizational data including company information, products, employees, and contracts.

-### What is RAG?d

-Retrieval-Augmented Generation (RAG) combines the power of:
-- **Information Retrieval**: Finding relevant documents from a knowledge base
-- **Large Language Models**: Generating contextual, accurate responses
-- **Vector Databases**: Efficient semantic search using embeddings

-This approach prevents AI hallucinations by grounding responses in actual company documents.

-### Use Cases

-- 📚 **Internal Knowledge Base**: Employees can quickly find information about products, policies, and procedures
-- 🤝 **Customer Support**: AI-powered assistant that answers customer queries using official documentation
-- 📊 **Contract Analysis**: Rapidly search through contracts and agreements
-- 👥 **HR & Onboarding**: New employees can learn about the company and team members

----

 ## ✨ Features